Youth Leadership Weekend

 Youth Leadership Weekend serves as an opportunity for the students to develop leadership skills that are vital to their success in life while also learning about the cooperative business model.
 The program is held at Camp Kirkwood in Watha, NC where it begins Friday afternoon and ends Sunday morning.
 Over the course of the weekend, the students are provided with several training exercises that are focused on developing their leadership and team-building skills while really challenging themselves and overcoming fears.
 The weekend also presents motivational speakers as well as allowing time built in to have fun together and get to know each other.
 A highlight of the weekend is a student favorite – ziplining.

 On Sunday morning, as the program comes to an end, the students vote on who they thought were the most outstanding male and female leaders for the weekend.
 These two students chosen by their peers are then invited to represent Four County EMC at the Youth Tour in Washington, DC in June.
 Also, each student that attends the program is eligible to apply for one of two $1,000 scholarships by writing an essay about their experience over the course of the weekend and what they learned about leadership, team building, and the cooperative business model.

-For 2019, Youth Leadership Weekend will be held at Camp Kirkwood in Watha March 15-17.
-If you would like more information about the program, please contact Jeremy Dewberry at 910-259-1820 or send an e-mail to email@example.com.
+For 2021, Youth Leadership Weekend will be held at Camp Kirkwood in Watha in March.
+If you would like more information about the program, please contact MaKayla Killens at 910-259-1820 or send an e-mail to email@example.com.